Experimental demonstration of quantum advantage for NP verification with limited information

 We prove in the following that theoretically the average photon number for each of the $N$ coherent states that the honest Merlin sends when the instance is satisfiable is of the order of $|\alpha|^2=O(N^{-1/4})$, which makes the information Arthur gets about the classical solution to be $\widetilde{O}(N^{3/4})$.
 In high level, this also implies that any classical verification algorithm with the same amount of information will take time exponential in $(N-\widetilde{O}(N^{3/4}))$, which becomes large enough for practical sizes of $N$.
 This is because Arthur can always enumerate over all possible proofs Merlin sends and perform the verification for each one of them.
 It will take him time exponential in $\widetilde{O}(N^{3/4})$ to enumerate over all possible proofs (since the information in them is less than $\widetilde{O}(N^{3/4})$) and thus if the verification for each of them takes time less than exponential in $(N-\widetilde{O}(N^{3/4}))$ then this would imply a fast algorithm for NP.

 Once Arthur receives the quantum proof as a sequence of unentangled coherent states from Merlin, he performs the verification by applying a verification test.
-Let us now describe this test and how it can be performed in a linear optical setting.\\
+We assume that Merlin can behave dishonestly in any way possible, apart from having to send unentangled states.
+Let us now describe this verification test and how it can be performed in a linear optical setting.\\

 \textbf{Verification test.} As we discussed previously, the original verification test \cite{aaronson2008power} consists in first testing that the copies of the proofs are the same (which we have avoided by sending a single sequence of coherent states), and then that the amplitudes of each of these states are close to uniform.
 This test is necessary in order to show that Arthur can actually check all possible clauses with roughly uniform probability.
 Otherwise, Merlin can just force Arthur to always measure some specific subset of variables (the ones that can satisfy some corresponding subset of clauses) and thus convince Arthur of the validity of the assignment, even though no assignment exists that satisfies all clauses.